aleneus/dsplab/docs/source/index.rst

 * numpy
 * scipy

-What's new in 0.33
+What's new in 0.34
 ------------------

-* Adjust Plan for quick on-line execution
-* Add verify() method to Plan
-* Add clear() method to Plan
+* The possibility of describing of the resulting data of node was added.
+* The code in info() was refactored.
-* Update examples of Plan
+* Examples of using the Plan were updated.

 Modules
 -------